gyKa/transi/README.md

 `make phpcpd` - runs PHP Copy/Paste Detector

-`make check` - runs above commands in sequence
+`make check` - runs above commands in sequence.
+Git hook `pre-commit` runs it as well.

 `make phploc` - runs a tool for quickly measuring the size and analyzing the structure of a PHP project